Grace Millane murder trial: Sexual preferences and accused's 'life through Tinder' canvassed

 Warning: The Grace Millane murder trial is hearing evidence of a graphic and sexual nature.
 Reader discretion is advised.
 The trial is taking place in open court and media are required to accurately report the evidence as it is presented.

-The Grace Millane murder trial is today expected to hear evidence from an expert in sexual culture.
+A British expert in sexual culture has told the Grace Millane murder trial that attitudes towards sex have changed drastically in the past three decades.

-Professor Clarissa Smith, from the University of Sunderland, is due to testify for the defence when the case resumes in the High Court at Auckland this morning.
+Professor Clarissa Smith, from the University of Sunderland, is testifying for the defence in the High Court at Auckland this morning.

 The case of the man accused of murdering the British backpacker on the night of December 1 last year in Auckland is now into its third week.